Vote tally nearly complete: United Methodist "separation" headed for passage.

-GREENSBORO — With 96 percent approval on Monday and just 50 votes remaining to be counted, the motion approving the breakaway of almost 200 United Methodist churches in western North Carolina appeared headed for passage.
+GREENSBORO — With 96% approval on Monday and just 50 votes remaining to be counted, the motion approving the breakaway of almost 200 United Methodist churches in western North Carolina appeared headed for passage.

 The 192 churches looking to leave will move forward under Paragraph 2553 of The United Methodist Book of Discipline to disaffiliate, according to Aimee Yeager, director of communications for the Western North Carolina Conference of the United Methodist Church.